XachaB/Qumin/sphinx/segments.rst

 The phonological segments file
 ================================

 Qumin works from the assumption that your paradigms are written in phonemic notation.
 The phonological segments file provides a list of phonemes and their decomposition into distinctive features.
-This file is first used to segment the paradigms into sequences of phonemes (rather than sequences of characters).
-Then, the distinctive features are used to recognize phonological similarity and natural classes when creating and handling alternation patterns.
+This file is used to recognize phonological similarity and natural classes when creating and handling alternation patterns.

 To create a new segments file, the best is usually to refer to an authoritative description, and adapt it to the needs of the specific dataset.
 In the absence of such a description, I suggest to make use of `Bruce Hayes’ spreadsheet <https://linguistics.ucla.edu/people/hayes/120a/index.htm#features>`__ as a starting point (he writes ``+``, ``-`` and ``0`` for our ``1``,\ ``0`` and ``-1``).